 The Audit Committee is responsible for pre-approving audit services and all permitted non-audit services that will cost in excess of \$25,000 to be performed by the independent auditor.
 The Audit Committee is also responsible for establishing policies and procedures for the engagement of the independent auditor to provide permitted audit and non-audit services.
-If we desire the independent auditor to provide an audit or non-audit service that has not been pre-approved, the service may be presented for pre-approval by the Audit Committee at its next meeting, or for services that arise between Audit Committee meetings, such pre-approval may be delegated to the chair of the Audit Committee, with any such delegated approval reported to the Audit Committee at its next meeting.
-The Audit Committee pre-approved all of the services that BDO provided in 2013.
+If we desire the independent auditor to provide an audit or non-audit service that has not been pre-approved, the service may be presented for pre-approval by the Audit Committee at its next meeting, or for services that arise between Audit Committee meetings, such pre-approval may be delegated to the Chair of the Audit Committee or a sub-committee of the Audit Committee, with any such delegated approval reported to the Audit Committee at its next meeting.
+The Audit Committee pre-approved all of the services that BDO provided in 2016.